Cumberland County, New Jersey

 Cumberland County is a coastal county located on the Delaware Bay in the Southern Shore Region of the U.S. state of New Jersey.
 As of the 2020 census, the county was the state's 16th-most-populous county, with a population of 154,152, a decrease of 2,746 (−1.8%) from the 2010 census count of 156,898.
-The United States Census Bureau's Population Estimates Program estimated a 2024 population of 155,678, an increase of 1,526 (+1.0%) from the 2020 decennial census.
+The United States Census Bureau's Population Estimates Program estimated a 2025 population of 157,148, an increase of 2,996 (+1.9%) from the 2020 decennial census.
 Its county seat is Bridgeton.
 Cumberland County is named for Prince William, Duke of Cumberland.
 The county was formally created from portions of Salem County on January 19, 1748.
 The county is part of the South Jersey region of the state.

 The most populous municipality is Vineland, which had a 2020 population of 60,780; the largest municipality by area is Maurice River Township, which covered 95.76 sqmi.

-This county is part of the Vineland-Bridgeton metropolitan statistical area, as well as the Delaware Valley Combined Statistical Area.
+This county is part of the Vineland-Bridgeton metropolitan statistical area, as well as the Philadelphia metropolitan area.